-- 453 children accessed basic education at the Children Development Centre of Khmer Association for Development, and 15,294 community children out of the target areas also benefited from the education program. - 60% of school children were rated the best; 33% of school children were rated fair and 7% others were considered poor. - 412 families had a great chance to work out of their villages to get more income. - The meetings with the children's parents were held for 12 times during the project implementation. - One new academic year campaign in which several hundreds of people participated was organized. - 16 children of grade 6 were sent to grade 7 of junior high school of public school. - The children of all grades were promoted to higher grades. - The awareness of community people on the area of education and knowledge was raised by inviting the children's parents to attend the monthly meetings. - Monthly reports were made and submitted to the Samraong Tong Offices of Education, Youth and Sport, Trapaing Kong commune council, Women's Affairs and Social Work.
+- 475 children accessed basic education at the Children Development Centre of Khmer Association for Development, and 16,185 community children out of the target areas also benefited from the education program. - 61% of school children were rated the best; 34% of school children were rated fair and 5% others were considered poor. - 431 families had a great chance to work out of their villages to get more income. - The meetings with the children's parents were held for 12 times during the project implementation. - One new academic year campaign in which several hundreds of people participated was organized. - 19 children of grade 6 were sent to grade 7 of junior high school of public school. - The children of all grades were promoted to higher grades. - The awareness of community people on the area of education and knowledge was raised by inviting the children's parents to attend the monthly meetings. - Monthly reports were made and submitted to the Samraong Tong Offices of Education, Youth and Sport, Trapaing Kong commune council, Women's Affairs and Social Work. - Teaching and room decoration materials were made; rooms were maintained; hygienic kits for children were managed; the surroundings were kept clean and the transportation of the children to the center was arranged. - Information from the children's parents by interviewing them on the project activities was gathered, analyzed and used to make reports and to improve the project implementation. - The monthly meetings among all staff and caregivers themselves were held for 12 times during the project implementation in order to improve their work and to solve the problems they faced during the past months' activity implementation. - Frequent trainings were provided in order to improve the caregivers' capacity so that they could carry out their work successfully.

-- Teaching and room decoration materials were made; rooms were maintained; hygienic kits for children were managed; the surroundings were kept clean and the transportation of the children to the center was arranged. - Information from the children's parents by interviewing them on the project activities was gathered, analyzed and used to make reports and to improve the project implementation. - The monthly meetings among all staff and caregivers themselves were held for 12 times during the project implementation in order to improve their work and to solve the problems they faced during the past months' activity implementation. - Frequent trainings were provided in order to improve the caregivers' capacity so that they could carry out their work successfully. - All children were sent to health centers, hospitals and private clinics for treatment when they fell sick.
+- All children were sent to health centers, hospitals and private clinics for treatment when they fell sick.
 However, the medical checkup was done on monthly basis in order to improve the children's health.
-They were also provided with dental treatment to improve their oral health care. - One site of farmland used to produce non-chemical vegetables and meats to improve nutritious food for children. - Three minibuses were purchased to transport the community children to and fro. - The building used for meeting room, eating and sleeping place was renovated.
+They were also provided with dental treatment to improve their oral health care. - One site of farmland used to produce non-chemical vegetables and meats to improve nutritious food for children. - Three minibuses were purchased to transport the community children to and fro. - The building used for meeting room, eating and sleeping place was renovated. - The large building used as an office, a library, a health care room and a volunteer homestay was completely constructed.